 Portland's climate is changing, however.
-Temperatures have increased over the past century by 1.5 °F (Pacific Northwest regional average) and regional precipitation has increased, especially in the spring (Kunkel et al., 2012; Mote 2003).
+Temperatures have increased over the past century by 1.3 °F (Pacific Northwest regional average) (Dalton et al., 2013).
 Carbon emissions from the burning of fossil fuels and from land use changes, including deforestation, are the primary drivers for the climate change we are experiencing today and expect to see in the future.
 Computer models indicate the magnitude of impacts of climate change depends largely on the trajectory of future global carbon emissions.
-Even dramatic reductions in carbon emissions will not eliminate all climate change, and the legacy of past practices will continue to cause changes in climate patterns.
+Even dramatic reductions in carbon emissions will not eliminate all climate change, and the legacy of past practices will continue to change climate patterns.

-In the Pacific Northwest, average annual temperature is projected to increase 3.3 °F to 9.7 °F by the end of this century (depending on future carbon emission scenarios), with greater warming happening in the summers.
-According to global climate models for the Pacific Northwest region, summer precipitation is projected to decrease by as much as 30 percent, and winter precipitation is projected to increase over the coming century, on average (Mote & Salathé, 2010).
+In the Pacific Northwest, average annual temperature is projected to increase 2 °F to 8.5 °F by the end of this century (depending on future carbon emission scenarios), with greater warming happening in the summers (Dalton et al., 2013).
+According to global climate models for the Pacific Northwest region, summer precipitation is projected to decrease by as much as 30 percent, and average winter precipitation is projected by some models to increase over the coming century (Mote & Salathé, 2010).

-In short, Portland's future climate is projected to be characterized by hotter, drier summers with an increased frequency of high-heat days; and warmer, wetter winters (IPCC, 2012; OCCRI, 2010).
-While these changes in the climate are significant, Portland is unlikely to suffer the severity of impacts related to super storms, intense drought and sea level rise as many cities around the world will face.
+In short, Portland's future climate is projected to be characterized by hotter, drier summers with an increased frequency of high-heat days, and warmer winters with the potential for more intense rain events (Dalton et al., 2013; IPCC, 2012; OCCRI, 2010).
+While these changes in the climate are significant, Portland is unlikely to suffer the severity of impacts related to hurricanes, intense drought and sea level rise as many cities around the world will face.